 The company's strong performance on financial inclusion goes hand in hand with good progress on overall sustainability governance.

-Through Pacifico, Credicorp's insurance arm, 1.5 million Peruvians accessed inclusive insurance products in 2021; a further 600,000 were reached through Mibanco's inclusive insurance offering.
+Through the bank's insurance arm, 1.5 million Peruvians accessed inclusive insurance products in 2021; a further 600,000 were reached through a subsidiary's inclusive insurance offering.

 Sustainability governance on the right track